akshay8856/HDP2CDP-DC-precheck/README.md

 - Execute the script prereqwrapper.sh with required parameters as described below.

+- Once script is completed remove the acl for the root user
+$ hdfs dfs -setfacl -x user:root /

 ```

 5. For Secured Cluster : (This is required for Hive Pre Upgrade check)
 ```
  - Give ambari-qa user readonly permission to all paths in HDFS in Ranger

  - As root user get kerberos ticket for the ambari-qa user for which you created policy
  $ kinit -kt /etc/security/keytabs/smokeuser.headless.keytab ambari-qa-c3110@REALMNAME
  $ klist

 - Execute the script prereqwrapper.sh with required parameters as described below

 ```

 ### How to execute ?